paddysplace/paddysblog-v3/_drafts/a-running-low.md

 The depression and self loathing can be crippling.
 Once it sets in that's no going back.
 I had to get out of the gym quickly after that.

 Maybe tomorrow will be better.
 Maybe if I wasn't in there on my own I wouldn't feel so vulnerable.
 But the dark side of me pushes people away.
 Or just won't let them get close.

+I guess I have to expect the lows with the highs.
+I'm still nervous after recovering from my knee injury.
+Probably too nervous.
+My left calf is now painful when I run.

+I'm not going to give up after falling at the first hurdle.
+But it came as a shock.
+Maybe every runner goes through this.
+Maybe this isn't as unusual as I think it is.

+I wonder if professional athletes have these moments.
+These thoughts.
+These feelings of runners low.

+Maybe tomorrow will be better.